Sellebjergen/ThresholdKyber/README.md

 - [ ] Add details about parameters of LSS schemes in appendix (L, min valid, max invalid)
 - [ ] Fix up appendix (actually refer to Kyber algorithms in appendix A, remove or revise appendix on benchmarks (B))
 - [ ] Add details about MP-SPDZ benchmarks done for 2 players only in bencharking section (already mentioned in limitations)
+- [ ] Mention that we would also need one additional AES decryption + hashing in practice, but both in the clear so very fast

 ## Completed
 - [x] Correct feedback to report from Peter